janpeuker/awesome-tech-roles/README.md

 * [Zone of Genius](https://themanagershandbook.com/coaching-and-feedback/zone-of-genius) - Zone of Genius framework from The Big Leap in the "The Manager's Handbook", see also Self-determination Motivation theory (SDT) and Herzberg’s Motivation and Hygiene Factors

 ### Interviews
+* [18F Engineering Hiring Guide](https://eng-hiring.18f.gov/) - 18F is a technology and design consultancy for the U.S. Government and publishes a lot of their processes including a detailed hiring guide
 * [CMU 313](https://cmu-313.github.io/) - CMU's course 313 "Foundations of Software Engineering" has a section on "Peopleware", hiring and collaborating as team
+* [Coding Homework](https://jacobian.org/2021/nov/23/wst-homework/) - Overview on coding "homework" exercises, how to describe them and how to evaluate
+* [Common Hiring Manager mistakes](https://lethain.com/common-hiring-manager-mistakes/) - Will Larson on common mistakes and red flags in hiring
 * [Competence over Credentials](https://www.fastcompany.com/40533276/stop-confusing-your-job-skills-with-your-credentials-and-do-this-instead) - Separating skills (also known as capacity, competence or capability) from credentials
 * [Guerrilla Guide to Interviewing](https://www.joelonsoftware.com/2006/10/25/the-guerrilla-guide-to-interviewing-version-30/) - Joel Spolsky's classic guide on SWE interviews
 * [HBR How to Hire](https://hbr.org/2018/01/how-to-hire) - Research into How to Hire based on mainly Netflix experience